JwanMan/TPGame/README.md

 was required.
 The instructions screen is in Spanish as well.

 The default level is `1w`, and the format is the one being parsed at `world.c`.
 Bugs likely remain.
-Pull requests are very welcome and will (likely) be accepted if they are actual improvements of the game (i.e. more levels, features, level selection, fine-tuning, bug fixes, etc.) while not breaking other stuff or changing other things just because.
+Contributions are welcome, just keep in mind that the main purpose of this repository is educational.